TomaszPietrak/VBA-Macros/README.md

 # VBA-Macros
-A section dedicated to the VBA macros I created
+A section dedicated to the VBA macros I created.